orbitalquark/lupa/README.md

 modifications.
 The comprehensive list of differences between Lupa and Jinja2 is described in the following sections.

-## Fundamental Differences
+### Fundamental Differences

 * Expressions use Lua's syntax instead of Python's, so many of Python's syntactic constructs are not valid.
-However, the following constructs *are* valid, despite being invalid in pure Lua:
+However, the following constructs *are valid*, despite being invalid in pure Lua:

   + Iterating over table literals or table variables directly in a "for" loop: